cmcninch/maize_silk_spatio_temporal_gene_expression/README.md

 This directory contains all data files used in analyses.
 RNA-Sequencing data and its detailed metadata can be accessed through the NCBI Sequence Read Archive accession no. PRJNA545496.
 # scripts
 This directory contains all scripts used to perform the analyses and create the figures of McNinch et al. 2019 (doi:TBD).
+# figures
+This directory contains all figures created during analyses with figure naming corresponding with the names given to script files.